home-assistant/home-assistant.io/source/_components/stream.markdown

 ha_qa_scale: internal
 ---

-The `stream` component provides a way to proxy live streams through Home Assistant.
-The component currently only supports proxying H.264 source streams to the HLS format and requires at least FFmpeg >= 3.2.
+The `stream` integration provides a way to proxy live streams through Home Assistant.
+The integration currently only supports proxying H.264 source streams to the HLS format and requires at least FFmpeg >= 3.2.

 ## {% linkable_title Configuration %}